Plans (album): Composition and themes

-In explaining the theme of the album, Ben Gibbard stated "I don't think there's necessarily a story, but there's definitely a theme here.
-One of my favorite kind of dark jokes is, 'How do you make God laugh?
-You make a plan.'
-Nobody ever makes a plan that they're gonna go out and get hit by a car.
+Musically, Plans consists of "relaxed, mid-tempo pop material."
+The album's title stemmed from a joke Gibbard liked: "How do you make God laugh?
+Make a plan."
+He expounded upon this in an interview: "Nobody ever makes a plan that they're gonna go out and get hit by a car.
 A plan almost always has a happy ending.
 Essentially, every plan is a tiny prayer to Father Time.
 I really like the idea of a plan not being seen as having definite outcomes, but more like little wishes."
+Though Gibbard considered its tone optimistic, he conceded a meditation on mortality runs through the album.
+Drummer Jason McGerr noted the continuity between Plans and the Death Cab for Cutie's previous album, Transatlanticism.
+McGerr stated "if Transatlanticism was an inhale, Plans is the exhale."